 - A copy of Indications: a book that identifies the identity and aims of the infant toddler centres and preschools in Reggio Emilia.

 - Two copies of REAIE’s Challenge Journal will be included in the program to support ongoing reflective practice.

-The Inclusive Community program will be available from February 2022 and costs $500 (excl gst) per service with the options of additional Individualised coaching hours with an REAIE consultant at an additional cost of $220 per hour.
+The Inclusive Community program is available and costs $500 (excl gst) per service with the options of additional Individualised coaching hours with an REAIE consultant at an additional cost of $220 per hour.